villepreux/eleventy-base-blog/content/index.md

 This website will soon showcase themes made with CSS stylesheets for use with the 11ty base blog, and make them easily downloadable.

+The bar along the top of the page shows the available themes and a download link.
+The files you download from there can be renamed to `index.css` and dropped into your `eleventy-base-blog`'s `\public\css` folder.

 ## Want to contribute a theme?

 YES!
 Please do!
 Submit your 11ty base blog stylesheets, let's goooooo 🎈